 In a typical case, you'll receive an e-mail that appears to come from a reputable company that you recognize and do business with.
 In some cases, the e-mail may appear to come from a government agency.

 The e-mail will probably warn you of a serious problem that requires your immediate attention.
 It may use phrases, such as "Immediate attention required," or "Please contact us immediately about your account."
 The e-mail will then encourage you to click on a button to go to the institution's website.
+Often the e-mail will include a link or attachment that could lead to a malicious website or attempt to install software to your computer.

 In a phishing scam, you could be redirected to a phony website that may look exactly like the real thing.
 Sometimes, in fact, it may be the company's actual website.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your financial information.
 In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a company representative, such as your mother's maiden name or your place of birth.